d-turner/fullstack-app-with-react-redux/README.md

 2. Run `npm install` from the client directory (`kanjingo-react-redux/client/`)
 3. start the production server with `npm run prod` from the server directory
 4. Run `npm install` from the server directory (`kanjingo-react-redux/server/`)
-5. Confirm that MariaDB is running and start the server with `npm run start`
+5. Confirm that MariaDB is running and start the server with `npm run prod`

 ### MariaDB